pabloariasal/zfm/README.md

 ### Why not `autojump`, `z`, `fasd` and others?

 Because explicit is better than implicit.
-I don't want every single directory I visit to be bookmarked, I know which directories I visit the most and which filesI need rapid access to.
+I don't want every single directory I visit to be bookmarked, I know which directories I visit the most and which files I need rapid access to.

 ### I don't like the default key bindings, can I change them?